james-gould/azure-keyvault-emulator/docs/CONFIG.md

     - For Docker this would be using the `-v C:/Users/Name/keyvaultemulator/certs:certs/:ro`.

 > [!NOTE]
-> You can persist your data with direct Docker connection using `-e Persist=true`.
+> You can persist your data with a direct Docker connection using `-e Persist=true`.
 > This will create an `emulator.db` in the mount next to your `emulator.pfx` and `emulator.crt`, shareable, re-usable, updated in real-time and loaded in at runtime.

 ### Installing Certificates